connorrothschild/v4/src/routes/post/this-site.md

 ## Creativity & content

 connorrothschild.com is meant to be a highly creative, but still content-focused personal site.
-I think you can imagine all personal websites falling somewhere on this matrix:

-[tk matrix of X axis being creativity and Y axis being content]
+Here are some examples of sites that served as inspiration on both fronts.

 ### Creativity